jpsaha/MOTPold/index.md

 ## [Slides](https://jpsaha.github.io/MOTP/slides/)
-* The abobve is a repository of the slides of some of the talks about Mathematical Olympiad.
+* The above is a repository of the slides of some of the talks about Mathematical Olympiad.

 ## Handouts